vfone/minine-challenge/README.md

 Now, some notes to take coz I gonna forget very soon:
 1. fakeData is a copy of sample request JSON for local testing.. and it passed!
 Hoooray!
-2. port for http set as 9999 since 80,8080,8888 all defined on localhost for other server
+2. port for http set as 80
 3. now time to push and test online